redtexts/texts/pannekoek_1914_great_european_war.md

 the question _whether_ the war ought to be resisted was not even answered with a decisive _Yes_.
 Among the workers was a lack of spirit to come out against the war.
 More than that, in wide circles, even among party members, they were for the war.
-In the "_Vorwaertz_" and many other party papers the war was set forth as a "war against the blood-czar," a war against Russian barbarism.
+In the "_Vorwärts_" and many other party papers the war was set forth as a "war against the blood-czar," a war against Russian barbarism.
 They cited Karl Marx, who in 1848 had urged Germany to a war against Russia; they overlooked the